What is Lip Blush?

 Lip blush is a form of permanent makeup that enhances the natural lips with shape and color.
 This procedure is good for anyone who wants to restore their lip color and outline for a more defined, youthful look.
+Using a fine needle, pigment is applied in controlled layers to enhance the natural lip tone, create the look of a fuller lip, and define the shape—usually with a gradient effect for a “tint” finish.

 Under the age of 18